fustyles/fuClaw/AmebaPro2/AmebaPro2_fuClaw_TelegramBot_SD_SG90_DHT11/SD_files/device.md

   - Physical Rules: Values are integers.
 Sensor requires ~1 s between reads.

-No other hardware mappings are confirmed.
+Only the external hardware mappings listed above are confirmed.
+Do not assume any additional hardware is connected to other GPIO pins.
+Unknown hardware mappings require clarification.
+GPIO values are strictly validated before execution.

 ==================================================
 HARDWARE SPECIFICATION